 The sweepstakes weren’t very tempting.
 On offer, expect to see things such as silicone cupcake muffin moulds, candles, Nivea gift sets for men and sometimes Amazon gift vouchers.

 For every receipt you snap, you receive 120 coins.
-Plus, when you earn a certain number of coins, you move up levels which reward you with even more coins.
+Plus, when you earn a certain number of coins, you move up levels that reward you with even more coins.
 When you reach 10,000 coins, you have enough for a £5 Amazon voucher.

 Including the daily rewards for logging in, it took me around 5 weeks before I reached my first voucher.
 Although this sounds like a long time, taking into consideration the time it took to take photos, this works out around £5 per hour.
 Vouchers usually arrive in your email inbox within a couple of days.

-My Shopprize review conclusion
+My Shopprize UK review conclusion

 I like this app and it’s probably the best paying receipt app I’ve downloaded.
 The issue I had was that I was using at the same time as Shoppix, which is a much quicker and easier app to use.
 But, there’s no reason why you can’t use both apps at the same time (I do) and double your earnings.